ohhmyyjosh/capstone_project/README.md

 ![image](https://user-images.githubusercontent.com/70347264/235074904-7ad1ffc5-e7ce-4e5f-b7d3-071a2667a81f.png)

-## Instructions for Running the Project
+5. Running the Project
-Assuming you have successfuly setup the environment and classpath, running the project should be quite simple.
-1. This can be done by simply clicking the "Run" button above the main method.
+    - This can be done by simply clicking the "Run" button above the main method.
     - NOTE: Potential errors at this point likely include "JavaFX Runtime Variables are missing."
     - This error indicates that the JavaFX libraries are not being recognized in your environment and I would recommend following the steps above again for the project.